Improving business letter and proposal writing skills.

 The only purpose of the headline is to get the reader to read the first sentence.
 The only purpose of the first sentence is to get the reader to read the second sentence and so on.

-Eight seconds is the time it takes to read 25 words and, on average, eight seconds is all the time you have to get the attention of a senior executive.
+Eight seconds is the time it takes to read 25 words and, on average, eight seconds is all the time you have to get the attention of senior executives.
 Test yourself when you are busy to check the truth of this statement.

 Next time you open the post or read email when you are under time pressure, try to get a sense of the average length of time that you give to each marketing orientated communication.
 Better still, actually measure it.